Sacred Heart (Dio album)

-heavy metal band Dio.
-It was released on August 12, 1985 on Warner Bros.
+heavy metal band Dio and the last to feature guitarist Vivian Campbell.
+It was released on August 12, 1985, on Warner Bros.
 Records in North America, and Vertigo elsewhere.
 The record peaked at No. 29 on the Billboard 200 chart.
 It includes the singles "Rock 'n' Roll Children" and "Hungry for Heaven".

+Overview

-This was the last Dio album to include guitarist Vivian Campbell, who was fired midway through the album's tour.
-Campbell went on to join several other bands, most notably Def Leppard, Riverdogs, Whitesnake and Thin Lizzy.
-A rift occurred during the recording of this album between Dio and the guitarist, Dio stating in an interview "...for me, he (Viv) wasn't even there for this record."
+Sacred Heart was the final Dio album to include original guitarist Vivian Campbell, who was fired midway through the album's tour.
+Campbell went on to join Whitesnake and later Def Leppard.
+A serious rift developed between the guitarist and vocalist Ronnie James Dio during the recording of Sacred Heart, with Dio stating in an interview "...for me, (Campbell) wasn't even there for this record."
+When the band was formed, Dio had made an arrangement with his new band which saw them paid very little, but they were promised a larger piece of the pie beginning with their third album, which ended up being Sacred Heart.
+Campbell has maintained over the years that Dio failed to follow through on that promise, and his unhappiness with the situation drove a wedge between the two.

+Dio had recently separated from his wife and manager Wendy Dio, and Campbell has stated that this personal turmoil resulted in the vocalist's demeanor in the studio becoming "really, really dark" during the recording of Sacred Heart.
+As a result, the musicians were uncomfortable in the studio and would typically leave after recording their parts, and the band began to fall apart.

 The album, along with Holy Diver and The Last in Line, was released in a new 2-CD Deluxe Edition on March 19, 2012 through Universal for worldwide distribution outside the U.S. Clocking in at 38 minutes, Sacred Heart is the band's shortest album.

-The RIAA certified Sacred Heart Gold (500,000 units sold) on October 15, 1985.
-It was for a long time the last Dio album to receive this certification, until The Very Beast of Dio was certified gold on November 3, 2009.